kaiji123/copifier/README.md

 A simple a copying program that allows to copy things into stack !

 #### Demo
-The link below shows example demo in Youtube.
+The link shows example demo in Youtube.
 [Watch the video](https://youtu.be/lNGmti2pGqk)